will-afs/PDFExtractor/README.md

 Create an AWS Lambda function, selecting Lambda from "image"

-Add a VPC to AWS Lambda to enable it communicating with other applications from within (Cooldown Manager, ArXivParser).
+Add a VPC to AWS Lambda to enable it communicating with other applications from within (ArXivParser).
 You might need to edit the Lambda-role by adding a new policy (e.g. AmazonEC2FullAccess).

 Now test it with the following request body: